 One of my favorite things about cozy weather is most definitely the excuse it gives me to drink hot chocolate.
 I’m not one to drink it year round, but when cold weather rears its chilly head, it’s time for a mug of sweet, smooth, milky chocolate.

 With mini marshmallows, of course!

-Yes, you can always take the traditional route of powdered hot chocolate mix, but that takes the fun out of turning chocolate chips, heavy cream, and sweetened condensed milk into beautiful pods of ganache that melt oh-so-wonderfully in some warm milk.
+Yes, you can always take the traditional route of powdered hot chocolate mix (don’t miss my homemade hot cocoa mix!), but that takes the fun out of turning chocolate chips, heavy cream, and sweetened condensed milk into beautiful pods of ganache that melt oh-so-wonderfully in some warm milk.

 Plus, these little cuties make wonderful additions to gifts, cookie trays, and party displays.
 Your friends, family, and party guests will love you for this one, I promise.

 Other than a few ingredients, you’ll need 3 essential tools to get this job done: